Ani-D22/sqlAssignment/README.md

-# sqlAssignment1
+# sqlAssignment
-Queries for SQL Assignment 1
+Queries for SQL Assignment 1, 2 and 3